RafaelSKD/Get_Next_Line/README.md

 Simplicity: One function to rule them all.
 Efficiency: Reads lines efficiently so you don't have to.
 Flexibility: Configure your buffer size for ultimate control.
-Memorable: Make your code unforgettable with our unique memory management (no leaks guaranteed!).
+Memorable: Make your code unforgettable with our unique memory management.

 🎉 Features
 Line by Line Reading: Read any file, one line at a time.
 It's like magic, but real.